olinkirkland/resume/resume.md

 #### **Technical Support Engineer**, June 2022 - Present

 - Developing A/B tests and personalization campaigns for well-known brands using native JS and SCSS
-- Determining feasibility of customer requests and providing technical solutions
+- Estimating customer requests and providing technical solutions
 - Troubleshooting and resolving technical issues on AB Tasty's platform

-### Bright Future GmbH. in _Cologne, North Rhine-Westphalia, Germany_
+### Bright Future GmbH in _Cologne, North Rhine-Westphalia, Germany_

 #### **Game Developer**, April 2020 – January 2022

-- Developed and maintained the massively multiplayer Haxe browser game Rail Nation
+- Developed and maintained the massively multiplayer browser game Rail Nation
 - Assisted in the game’s migration from ActionScript 3 to Haxe to maintain efficacy in the browser and on mobile platforms
 - Created tools to reduce the time taken to create item sales and integrate content for new features

-### Dallmeier GmbH. in _Regensburg, Bavaria, Germany_
+### Dallmeier GmbH in _Regensburg, Bavaria, Germany_

 #### **Flex Developer**, May 2018 – April 2020

-- Created interactive components to display and visualize camera, VIP, and sales data in a modular dashboard according to client needs using ActionScript 3 and the Apache Flex framework
+- Created interactive components to display and visualize camera, user, and sales data in a modular dashboard using ActionScript 3 and Apache Flex
 - Developed a module for clients to back up their recorded data securely to physical media

 ### Paul Bernhard Exhibit Design and Consulting in _Houston, Texas, United States_